How to Evaluate Behavioral Models: Evaluating Existing Loss Functions

 We now revisit the loss functions introduced in Section \ref{sec:existing-losses}.
-It is straightforward to see that squared L2 error is a DBBD (set $b(x) = x^2$) and so satisfies all of the axioms.
-Each other loss function violates at least one axiom, as summarized in Table~\ref*{tab:existing-losses-axioms}.
-We go through each of these losses below, demonstrating that in each case the axiom violations produce undesirable results under reasonable conditions.
+It is straightforward to see that squared L2 error is a DBBD (with $b(x) = x^2$) and so it satisfies all of the axioms.
+Each other loss function violates at least one axiom (Table~\ref*{tab:existing-losses-axioms}).
+We give an example for each loss below, showing that each axiom violation leads to undesirable results under reasonable conditions.
+We also demonstrate many of these axiom violations on real behavioral data in Appendix~\ref{appendix:real_data}.